ahsanu123/notebook/log/logPalador.md

 - 29 Agustus 2023
   1. Arrow Function ✔️
-  2. Destruction
+  2. Destruction ✔️
   3. Array Of Object ✔️
-  4. JSON
-  5. Fetch
-  6. Advance Classes
+  4. Advance Classes ✅

+- 30 Agustus 2023
+  1. JSON
+  2. Fetch
+  3. Lexical Scope
+  4. Dom Selection

 **A statement is a piece of code that can be executed and performs some kind of action**
 **An expression is a piece of code that can be evaluated to produce a value**